roaet/recipes/lumpia.md

 * 11/2 teaspoon of black pepper
 * 2 teaspoon of secret seasoning (steak seasoning ) by Macormick
 * Crisco, vegetable oil to fry lumpia
-* 2 scrabble egg , use as paste when you roll the lumpia
+* 2 scambled eggs , use as paste when you roll the lumpia

 When you buy the lumpia wrappers at Tim ‘s don’t forget to buy the spring rolls sauce.